 - Pink Himalayan salt

 - Fresh ground pepper

-- Heat half of the oil in a large pan and once hot, cook the chicken sides skin-side down until the skin is golden and crispy.
+- Second, season the chicken thighs on all sides with salt.
+Then, heat half of the oil in a large pan and once hot, cook the chicken sides skin-side down until the skin is golden and crispy.
 Turn each chicken thigh over and cook the underside briefly, approximately 1 min.

-- Remove the chicken thighs and spread out on a large roasting tray skin-side up.
+- Then, remove the chicken thighs and spread out on a large roasting tray skin-side up.
 (Use a very large roasting dish as we are adding more things to it later.)
 Do not discard the oil and rendered fat in the pan where the chicken was cooking.

 - While the chicken is cooking away in the oven, heat the remaining oil in a large pan and tip in the blitzed cauliflower.
 Cook, stirring regularly, until the cauliflower softens and completely cooks through, approx. 8-10 minutes.
 Add the reserved rendered fat and oil from the chicken pan into the cauliflower (why waste it, right?) and keep warm over low heat.
 Use a microplane to finely grate in most of the zest a large lemon.

 - Then, halve the lemon and squeeze in the juice from one half (catch the pips!).
 Stir well and remove the pan from the heat.